syncfusion-content/xamarin-docs/Xamarin/SfRadialMenu/Populating-Items.md

 # Populating Items

-This section explains about the ways of populating items through SfRadailMenuItem and Item source with Item Template.
+This section explains about the ways of populating items through SfRadialMenuItem and Item source with Item Template.

 ## Through RadialMenuItems